the-turing-way/the-turing-way/chapters/rdm.md

+# Research Data Management

+## Summary
+> easy to understand summary - a bit like tl;dr

+## How this will help you/ why this is useful
+> why we think you should read the whole thing

+## Prerequisites / recommended skill level
+- version control
+- Open Research for context

+## Chapter content

+### Storage and backup

+- back up regularly
+- pick suitable storage (if personal data used, ensure it's GDPR compliant)
+- encrypt files where needed

+### Documentation and metadata

+#### Step 2: Make your data easy to understand

+Having data available is of no use if it cannot be understood.
+For example a table of numbers is useless if there are no headings which describe what the columns/rows contain.
+Therefore you should ensure that open datasets include consistent core metadata, and that the data is fully described.
+This requires that all documentation accompanying data is written in clear, plain language, and that data users have sufficient information to understand the source, strengths, weaknesses, and analytical limitations of the data so that they can make informed decisions when using it.

+- link to metadata standards and e.g. BIDS

+Recycle a lot from http://doi.org/10.5281/zenodo.1914401 (cc-by)

+### Sharing and archiving data

 ## Open data

 The world is witnessing a significant global transformation, facilitated by technology and digital media, and fueled by data and information.
 This transformation has enormous potential to foster more transparent, accountable, efficient, responsive, and effective research.